buildbot/buildbot/master/docs/relnotes/index.rst

 Features
 ~~~~~~~~

-* The :class:`DockerLatentBuildSlave` image attribute is now renderable (can take properties in account).
+* The :class:`DockerLatentWorker` image attribute is now renderable (can take properties in account).

-* The :class:`DockerLatentBuildSlave` sets environment variables describing how to connect to the master.
+* The :class:`DockerLatentWorker` sets environment variables describing how to connect to the master.
   Example dockerfiles can be found in ``master/contrib/docker``.

 Fixes